chalb500/aitdwakm/README.md

 - Clone this repo
 - Open a command/terminal window
 - Navigate to the root folder where this project was cloned
-- Execute this command in ther command/terminal window "node app"
+- Execute this command in the command/terminal window "node app"
 - Open a browser window
 - Type this into the browser "localhost"